 - Upgrades from the previous generation of JBL Professional powered studio monitors

 - Bulky compared to other best studio monitors under $300 on this page

 IK Multimedia iLoud Micro Monitors Ultra-Compact 3″ Studio Monitors with Bluetooth

 The small but mighty IK Multimedia iLoud Micro Monitors offer what their larger counterparts bring to the home studio table.
 Don’t let its appearance fool you.

 Often sold as a pair of studio monitors, a user might mistake it for multimedia speakers.
-This pair of studio monitors is of a compact nearfield type which means the source of sound is near its destination.
+This pair of cheap studio monitors is of a compact nearfield type which means the source of sound is near its destination.

 Combine the weight and size of the pair of IK Multimedia iLoud monitors.
 And, you still get a smaller and lighter pair of speakers compared to other best studio monitors under $300 on this list.

 Without any contentions from other best studio monitors under $300, the IK Multimedia iLoud easily takes the crown for the most home-friendly studio monitors at a lower price range on this list.

 Yet, you would never look down on these multimedia monitors upon knowing the benefits they offer as a pair: